 Complications are uncommon in the UK.
-They are more likely in the very young, or in the elderly.
-They are also more likely if you have an ongoing (chronic) condition such as diabetes or if your immune system is not working normally.
-(For example, if you are taking long-term steroid medication or you are having chemotherapy treatment for cancer.)
+They are more likely in the very young or in the elderly.
+They are also more likely there is an ongoing (chronic) condition such as diabetes or if the immune system is not working normally. (for example, if taking long-term steroid medication or if having chemotherapy treatment for cancer.)

 Possible complications include the following:

-- Salt (electrolyte) imbalance and lack of fluid (dehydration) in your body.
+- Salt (electrolyte) imbalance and lack of fluid (dehydration).
 This is the most common complication.
-It occurs if the salts and water that are lost in your stools (faeces), or when you are sick (vomit), are not replaced by your drinking adequate fluids.
-If you can manage to drink plenty of fluids then dehydration is unlikely to occur, or is only likely to be mild and will soon recover as you drink.
-Severe dehydration can lead to a drop in your blood pressure.
-This can cause reduced blood flow to your vital organs.
-If dehydration is not treated, your kidneys may be damaged.
-Some people who become severely dehydrated need a 'drip' of fluid directly into a vein.
-This requires admission to hospital.
+It occurs if the salts and water that are lost in the diarrhoea or vomit are not replaced by you drinking adequate fluids.
+If managing to drink plenty of fluids then dehydration is unlikely to occur or is only likely to be mild and will soon recover when drinking.
+Severe dehydration can lead to a drop in blood pressure which can cause reduced blood flow to the vital organs.
+If dehydration is not treated, it is possible for kidneys to be damaged.
+Some people who become severely dehydrated need fluid to be given directly into a vein which requires admission to hospital.
 People who are very young, elderly or pregnant are more at risk of dehydration.

 - Reactive complications.
-Rarely, other parts of your body can 'react' to an infection that occurs in your gut (intestines).
+Rarely, other parts of the body can 'react' to an infection that occurs in the gut (intestines).
 This can cause symptoms such as joint inflammation (arthritis), skin inflammation and eye inflammation (either conjunctivitis or uveitis).

-- Spread of infection to other parts of your body such as your bloodstream, your liver and your pancreas gland can occur; however, this is rare.
+- Spread of infection to other parts of your body such as the bloodstream, liver or pancreas gland can occur; however, this is rare.

 - Persistent diarrhoea syndromes may rarely develop - for example: